yaohuall/K8s-Airflow-Argo/README.md

 - Run ```kubectl apply -f airflow-app.yaml```
   - You can config node-port/ingress settings in values.yaml in root path.
   - You can connect external database in production environment.
+  - You can specify gitsync function in values.yaml in root path.

 ### ArgoCD trouble-shooting
 #### Chart deploy with values.yaml